 An instruction package is forwarded separately to the customers' shipping address for each PRECIPITRON unit.
-This package includes a bill of material, an instruction booklet and an operation chart.
+This package includes a bill of material, an instruction booklet and spare ionizer wires.
 Contents of this package should be carefully preserved because it is needed for receiving, installation and operation of the unit.